phalcon-kit/docs/docs/core/router.md

 ### Overriding Router Service

-Zemit's **Router Service Provider** is registered in the later stages of the application's bootstrap process.
+ Phalcon kit's **Router Service Provider** is registered in the later stages of the application's bootstrap process.
-When this service is loaded, specific Zemit business logic is applied to ensure smooth routing functionality.
+When this service is loaded, specific Phalcon Kit business logic is applied to ensure smooth routing functionality.
-However, there might be scenarios where the default routing behavior of Zemit does not align with the specific requirements of your application.
+However, there might be scenarios where the default routing behavior of Phalcon Kit does not align with the specific requirements of your application.
 In such cases, customizing the Router Service becomes essential.

-To override the default Router Service with your custom implementation, you need to modify the service provider configuration within Zemit.
+To override the default Router Service with your custom implementation, you need to modify the service provider configuration within Phalcon Kit.
 This allows you to introduce your custom routing logic or modify how the application handles routing processes.
 Here’s how you can achieve this:

 - **Custom Service Provider**: Create a custom Service Provider that defines your desired routing behavior.
 This provider should manage the instantiation and configuration of your router, tailoring it to the specific needs of your application.

 - **Update Configuration**: In your application's configuration file, update the service provider mapping to reference your custom Router Service Provider.
-This tells Zemit to use your custom provider instead of the default one when setting up the routing service.
+This tells Phalcon Kit to use your custom provider instead of the default one when setting up the routing service.

 ```ini title=".env"